baronet2/edm_reviews/README.md

 Maybe one day, when I have time to figure out how to use a relevant API for the song metadata, I'll throw this stuff into a dataset and see what can be done with it.

+### Apr 8, 2022
+* Angemi - Hate you

+Dance pop, dominant vocals, some bass and synths, energy weirdly fades in second half of chorus

+* Armin van Buuren - Come around again

+Pop-sounding track but nice buildup to drop with slap house influences

+* Bingo Players - State of Mind (Guz Remix)

+Great buildup that ends a bit anticlimactically, good momentum throughout despite darker atmosphere

+* Habstrakt, Nitepunk - Point

+Bass house drop a bit too aggressive for my taste, especially the first one, but gets better

+* Julian Calor, Trøves - Find my way *

+Classic example of what Mo Falk would call "Colour house", the different buildup second time around adds a dimension

+* Marc Benjamin - Edge of Paradise

+Prototypical festival progressive house, found a suitable home at Protocal

+* Marnik - Across the Sun

+Slightly slowed-up Melbourne bounce/shuffle, nothing too special

+* Martin Garrix, Brooks - Quantum *

+Reminiscent of their classic collaborations, energetic drops, missing vocals or something else before first drop but interesting variation in sounds before second drop

+* Matroda - Wasting Time

+Piano house buildup leads to tech house drop, some bassy synths added in for ornamentation

+* ÖWNBOSS, Sevek - Move Your Body (Tiesto Edit)

+Tiesto's brand name slapped onto the song, with a few additions/changes to the original

+* RudeLies - Moundé

+Interesting venture into the deep house space

+* SMACK, Swanky Tunes - Ready or not *

+Energetic bass house drop, just wish they didn't use oversampled vocals in the breaks

 ### Apr 1, 2022
 * Alok, Bastille - Run Into Trouble